How do I apply to the Northwestern Program in Public Health?

 What test scores are required and what are the minimum test score requirements?

-Applicants to the MPH program should score at or above the 50th percentile in the Verbal and Quantitative Reasoning sections of the GRE.
-Applicants to the MS program should score at or above the 40th percentile in Verbal Reasoning and at or above the 67th percentile in Quantitative Reasoning.
+Ideally, applicants to the MPH program should score at or above the 50th percentile in the Verbal and Quantitative Reasoning sections of the GRE.
+Ideally, applicants to the MS program should score at or above the 40th percentile in Verbal Reasoning and at or above the 67th percentile in Quantitative Reasoning.

 Are other test scores accepted in lieu of the GRE?